0xEB0din/refactored-funicular/README.md

 ## Implementation Plan

 ### Phase 1: Refactoring and Code Quality
-- [ ] Modularize codebase for better organization and maintainability
+- [x] Modularize codebase for better organization and maintainability
 - [ ] Enhance code readability with meaningful comments, consistent naming, and type hints
 - [ ] Implement robust error handling and input validation for stability and security
 - [ ] Update `requirements.txt` file with exact versions to ensure consistent and secure dependencies
 - [ ] Setup Pylint configuration to enforce code quality and adherence to coding standards
-- [ ] Setup CI workflow configuration to facilitate the deployment
+- [ ] Create CI workflow file to facilitate the deployment when needed

 ### Phase 2: Proxy Re-encryption Integration
 - [ ] Research and select a suitable proxy re-encryption library based on security, performance, and compatibility